-Child Nutrition Services
+School Nutrition Services

 This is an overview of the programs serviced by School Nutrition Services.
 If you are interested in any of these programs or have any questions regarding the information, please contact:Pitt County SchoolsAttn: School Nutrition Services1717 West 5th StreetGreenville, NC 27834Telephone: 252-830-4226Fax: 252-830-1049Healthy-Hunger Free Kid Act of 2010On December 13, 2010, President Obama signed into law Public Law 111-296 the Healthy-Hunger Free Kids Act of 2010.
 This legislation marks the most comprehensive changes to school nutrition in more than a generation.
 The new standards reflect the most current dietary science and are designed to combat childhood obesity & childhood hunger.
 Goals of the new legislation are to ensure students are offered both fruits and vegetables every day of the week; increase offerings of whole grain-rich foods; offer only fat-free or low-fat milk varieties; limit calories based on the age of the children being served to ensure proper portion size; and to increase the focus on reducing the amounts of saturated fats, trans fatsa nd sodium.
 Implementation of the key changes will be phased in over a three year period, with final changes for sodium targets phased in later years.

 School BreakfastAll of the 38 schools in Pitt County prepare breakfast for their students each morning.
 Breakfast is served in the cafeteria and in some cases, the classroom.
 Studies have shown numerous positive outcomes when students eat breakfast such as improved attendance, behavior, and test scores.
-Child Nutrition Services is dedicated to giving students a nutritious start to their day!
+School Nutrition Services is dedicated to giving students a nutritious start to their day!

-Summer Food Service
+Summer Food Service Program

 The Summer Food Service Program was established by USDA to ensure that children continue to receive nutritious meals when school is not in session.
-In this program, free, nutritious meals are provided to all children in areas where there is a high number of needy children.
+In this program, free, nutritious meals are provided to all children in areas where there are a high number of needy children.
 Children up to the age of 18 may participate at any Summer Food Service site.

 Day Care Meals

 Juvenile Detention MealsBreakfast, lunch, and dinner for the children at the Juvenile Detention Center are prepared at Wellcome Middle School.
 These meals meet the nutritional requirements for the age group being served.

-East Carolina Dietetic InternshipDietetic interns from East Carolina University complete their food service managment rotation working with the staff in the Child Nutrition Services.
+East Carolina Dietetic InternshipDietetic interns from East Carolina University complete their food service management rotation working with the staff in School Nutrition Services.
 Interns are given the opportunity to learn about and participate in the various activities taking place within the schools and programs in the organization.